 The ancient civilization in Indian sub-continent differed from those of Egypt, Mesopotamia and Greece in that its culture and traditions have been preserved without a breakdown to the present day.
 Comment.

-Mesolithic rock-cut architecture of India not only reflects the cultural life of the times but also a fine aesthetic sense comparable to modern painting.
+Mesolithic rock-cut architecture of India not only reflects the cultural life of the times but also has a fine aesthetic sense comparable to modern painting.
 Critically evaluate this comment.

 How different would have been the achievement of Indian independence without Mahatma Gandhi?
 Discuss.

-Mahatma Gandhi and Dr. B.R.
-Ambedkar, despite having divergent approaches and strategies, had a common goal of amelioration of the downtrodden.
+Mahatma Gandhi and Dr. B. R. Ambedkar, despite having divergent approaches and strategies, had a common goal of amelioration of the downtrodden.
 Elucidate.

 It would have been difficult for the Constituent Assembly to complete its historic task of drafting the Constitution for Independent India in just three years but for the experience gained with the Government of India Act, 1935.
 Discuss.